Hippopotamus: Profile and Information

 Pygmy Hippopotamus

-There is a rare pygmy hippopotamus ( known as Hexaprotodon liberiensis or Choeropsis liberiensis), and it is the other living species of the family known as Hippopotamidae.
+There is a rare pygmy hippopotamus (Hexaprotodon liberiensis or Choeropsis liberiensis), the other living species of the family known as Hippopotamidae.

-Less gregarious, it is often seen alone or with no more than one or two of its kind in the lowland tropical forests of Côte d’Ivoire, Liberia, Sierra Leone, and Guinea, along with swamps, streams and in wet forests.
+Less gregarious, it is often seen alone or with no more than one or two of its kind in the lowland tropical forests of Côte d’Ivoire, Liberia, Sierra Leone, Guinea, and swamps, streams, and wet forests.

 Liberians are known to call it a “water cow.”
-It feeds on some grasses and also on fallen fruits, fresh leaves of bushes and trees, and herbs.
+It feeds on some grasses, fallen fruits, fresh leaves of bushes and trees, and herbs.

-The pygmy hippopotamus has been classified as an endangered specie by the International Union for Conservation of Nature since 2006.
+The pygmy hippopotamus has been classified as endangered by the International Union for Conservation of Nature since 2006.

 We hope that you found this article interesting and helpful.
-Do Not forget to leave a comment and also share.
+Do not forget to leave a comment and share.

 Leave a Reply